tachyons/gitlab-pages/README.md

 ### Dev environment using Docker Compose

-A dev test environment is provided with docker-compose that includes running the gitlab omnibus container to fill in the gaps that this repo in missing in terms of services.
+A dev test environment is provided with docker-compose.

-Currently the containers do not wait for their dependant services to become available, so to run the environment:
+To run the environment:

 ```bash
 # Grab the latest Images